Google Adwords or Facebook Ads, which is better?

 Google = more expensive for clicks but higher conversion rate

-The benefits of Facebook ads for lead generation or product sales is that you can create rich media ads utilizing creative image ads, video ads, lead ads, carousel ads as well as canvas ads.
+The benefits of Facebook PPC for lead generation or product sales is that you can create rich media ads utilizing creative images, video, lead forms, carousel as well as Instant Experiences.
 You really have a great variety of types of ads to get your message across in a creative way.
 You are able to hyper target your ads to your demographic, making sure your budget is spent on marketing to a relevant audience.
 Depending on who is creating your ad content, if done effectively, Facebook ads can be extremely effective.

 It is important to note that this works well for a “business to consumer” product or service.
 If you are B2B, you need to be quite experienced with the Facebook ads platform to make sure you reach the right audience.
 It is important to know how to read the data and use this information to your advantage.

 Google Search is arguably the best way to generate leads and gain new business.
 The consumer searches for a product or service they require using a search “keyword” which allows Google to connect them to relevant search results of businesses who can provide that service.
 Again, your exposure depends on your daily budget and cost per click for some industries can be incredibly high.
 It is important to track your goals on Google to monitor how much you are spending on a conversion.